Mitigating the barren plateau problem in linear optics: Derivations for the dual-valued phase shifter

 We then solved the constrained optimisation problem of Eq.~\eqref{eq:optimisation_problem} by optimising over the parameters $\theta_\mu$ using the Sequential Least Squares Programming (SLSQP) of SciPy's optimize package on Python.
 Due to local minima, the optimiser would often return a suboptimal solution, i.e., one which solved the permanent equation constraints but did not maximise $p_x$, so we repeated the optimisation $500$ times per $x$ and returned the solution with the largest value of $p_x$.

 In Fig.~\ref{fig:ancillary_comparison} we show the maximum probability vs. $x$ for three possible ancillary states $|1,1\rangle$, $|1,0\rangle$ and $|0,1\rangle$.
-The performance of $|1,0\rangle$ and $|0,1\rangle$ is identical as they can be transformed between with a deterministic linear transformation (a Mach-Zehnder interferometer in Fig.~\ref{fig:variational_quantum_solver} encoding the Pauli matrix $\sigma_x$) which does not change the success probability.
-The ancillary state $|1,0\rangle$ actually outperforms $|1,1\rangle$ despite having less photons, and is able to obtain the analytical upper bound of $1/4$~\cite{PhysRevLett.95.040502,Scheel_2005}.
-We also see that the distribution is symmetric about $x = \pi$ which is because the DVPS from Eq.~\eqref{eq:dvps_definition} is $\pi$-periodic up to a deterministic phase shift as
+Note that the performance of $|1,0\rangle$ and $|0,1\rangle$ is identical as they can be transformed between with a deterministic linear transformation which does not change the success probability.
+We see that $|1,0\rangle$ actually outperforms $|1,1\rangle$ and is able to obtain the upper bound of $1/4$ as predicted analytically.
+In Table~\ref{tab:unitary_table} we give a few example unitaries which encode the desired DVPS with phase $x$ on the subspace of at most $N = 2$ photons using the ancillary state $|\mathbf{a}\rangle = |1,0\rangle$, together with the success probability $p_x$.